Eugene B. Sydnor Jr.: Career

 Sydnor was the president and significant stockholder of Southern Department Stores (now defunct but then with 20 retail locations in Virginia and North Carolina, including in Williamsburg, Gloucester, Petersburg, Rappahannock and Kilmarnock).
 In 1951, the National Labor Relations Board ruled against the family's Richmond Dry Goods Co., which was the target of unionization efforts.
 In 1956, he spun that company off to Philip Whitlock Klaus, who had founded it with Sydnor's father.

-Sydnor became president of the Richmond Better Business Bureau and of the Virginia Retail Merchants Association, vice president of the board of the National Retail Merchants Association and of the U.S. Chamber of Commerce's Southeastern Division.
-He was also a director of State-Planters Bank of Commerce and Trusts in Richmond and of the Richmond Dry Goods Co.
+Sydnor became president of the Richmond Better Business Bureau and the Virginia Retail Merchants Association, vice president of the board of the National Retail Merchants Association and of the U.S. Chamber of Commerce's Southeastern Division.
+He was also a director of the State-Planters Bank of Commerce and Trusts in Richmond and of the Richmond Dry Goods Co.

 As Education Director for the U.S. Chamber of Commerce, Sydnor gained nationwide recognition in connection with a 1971 memorandum from his neighbor, then Richmond attorney Lewis F. Powell Jr. concerning perceived attacks on the U.S. business system.

 His charitable activities included service as a trustee of the Richmond Area Community Chest and Virginia Museum of Fine Arts (to which he also donated several works), as well as vice president of the American Red Cross's Richmond chapter.